aayushi892/PCOD/README.md

 ## 📊 Dataset

-The dataset used for this project is sourced from [Kaggle], and it contains features such as:
+The dataset used for this project  contains features such as:

 | Feature               | Description                                   |
 |-----------------------|-----------------------------------------------|